OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 ### Create task pane controls to work with global data

-1. Open the file src/taskpane/taskpane.html.
+1. Open the file**src/taskpane/taskpane.html**.
-2. After the closing </main> element, add the following HTML.
+2. After the closing `</main>` element, add the following HTML.
 The HTML creates two text boxes and buttons used to get or store global data.

     ```html
     <ol>